deperkenne/DataStream/README.md

 ### git action for CI/CD
 To automate the testing and deployment of your application, you can use GitHub Actions.
 Below is an example of a GitHub Actions workflow configuration to ensure the application works as expected.
-You can modify this workflow.yml file according to your specific needs or the stack you're using.
+You can modify this workflow. yml file according to your specific needs or the stack you're using.
 For instance, I have configured it to work with an Ubuntu server that I deployed in my virtual machine (VM).
 If you use a different server or stack, you can adjust the setup steps accordingly.

 ### Tech Stack Used
 - Data injection: API, Kafka